occisn/elisp-problem-solving/README.md

 # elisp-problem-solving

-This hobby project uses Emacs Lisp to solve numeric puzzles as those proposed by Project Euler.
+This project uses Emacs Lisp to solve numeric puzzles as those proposed by Project Euler.

-This is a personal, exploratory project with no fixed roadmap.
-Its aim is essentially to improve my skills.
-Development happens irregularly as time permits.
+This was a temporary hobby project.
+No further development is foreseen.

 Solutions are proposed in Emacs Lisp using cl-lib, and also in "traditional" Emacs Lisp without cl-lib.